swiftlang/swift/docs/SIL.rst

-A ``convert_escape_to_noescape [escaped]`` indiciates that the result was passed to a function (materializeForSet) which escapes the closure in a way not expresseed by the convert's users.
+A ``convert_escape_to_noescape [escaped]`` indiciates that the result was passed to a function (materializeForSet) which escapes the closure in a way not expressed by the convert's users.
 The mandatory pass must ensure the lifetime in a conservative way.

 thin_function_to_pointer